AirNav: A Large-Scale UAV Vision-and-Language Navigation Dataset with Natural and Diverse Instructions: Experiments

-\paragraph{Quantitative results and overall comparison.} Traditional methods fail to complete any task in the real-world.
+\paragraph{Quantitative results and overall comparison.} We evaluate different methods in real-world test, with detailed results provided in Appendix~\ref{app:real_world_results}.
+Traditional methods nearly fail to complete any real-world tasks, with Seq2Seq and CMA succeeding on only 1 and 2 out of 200 tasks respectively.
 In contrast, general MLLMs under zero-shot settings can only solve a very small number of tasks.
 The stronger model GPT-4o shows a noticeable improvement, yet its overall SR remains limited.
-Compared with all baselines, AirVLN-R1 reaches SR$=6/20$ and achieves the lowest NE (67.29), maintaining a consistent relative advantage in the real-world environment that aligns with the simulation evaluation.
+Compared with all baselines, AirVLN-R1 reaches SR$=53/200$ and achieves the lowest NE (70.6), maintaining a consistent relative advantage in the real-world environment that aligns with the simulation evaluation.

 \paragraph{Resource Cost and Inference Efficiency.} Traditional baselines exhibit low computational overhead but completely fail in real-world navigation, while large-scale MLLMs incur substantial latency and hardware requirements, making real-time deployment challenging.
 In contrast, AirVLN-R1 achieves the best real-world SR with moderate inference latency and GPU memory consumption, representing a more balanced and deployable solution for UAV VLN.
 A detailed comparison of computational cost and efficiency is provided in Appendix~\ref{app:resource_cost}.